kiancchen/Vending-Machine/Sprint3Report.md

 ### Generate Report

-After click the `Generae Report` button.
+After click the `Generate Report` button.
 There are some operations which can generate different report.

 ![Screen Shot 2020-11-20 at 1.12.40 AM.png](https://i.loli.net/2020/11/20/nbldTSsXNvCmL3q.png)